MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. Save the changes and close the editor.

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, restart sshd daemon by running:
+1. Within the Bastion session to the **az12001a-vm0** Azure VM, restart sshd daemon by running:

    ```cli
    systemctl restart sshd